 How we can help

+We are committed to supporting businesses achieve their goals.
+Detailed on this page are some in-depth insights and opinion pieces on the topic.
 In addition to recent public seminars and workshops, we are able to offer bespoke workshops.
 The training highlights legal and practical issues for employers dealing with mental health concerns and includes:

 - An overview of the law on discrimination, stress, bullying and harassment including claims, defences and compensation.

 - How to support long term home working and employee wellbeing.

 - Guidance on what policies and procedures to put in place.